 Green MD, Peiro J, 2018, Long duration SPH simulations of sloshing in tanks with a low fill ratio and high stretching, COMPUTERS & FLUIDS, Vol: 174, Pages: 179-199, ISSN: 0045-7930

-Eichstadt J, Green M, Turner M, et al., 2018, Accelerating high-order mesh optimisation with an architecture-independent programming model, COMPUTER PHYSICS COMMUNICATIONS, Vol: 229, Pages: 36-53, ISSN: 0010-4655
+Eichstaedt JR, Green M, Turner M, et al., 2018, Accelerating high-order mesh optimisation with an architecture-independent programming model, Computer Physics Communications, Vol: 229, Pages: 36-53, ISSN: 0010-4655

-Mengaldo G, Moura RC, Giralda B, et al., 2018, Spatial eigensolution analysis of discontinuous Galerkin schemes with practical insights for under-resolved computations and implicit LES, COMPUTERS & FLUIDS, Vol: 169, Pages: 349-364, ISSN: 0045-7930
+Mengaldo G, Moura RC, Giralda B, et al., 2018, Spatial eigensolution analysis of discontinuous Galerkin schemes with practical insights for under-resolved computations and implicit LES, Computers and Fluids, Vol: 169, Pages: 349-364, ISSN: 0045-7930

-Cohen J, Marcon J, Turner M, et al., Simplifying high-order mesh generation for computational scientists, 10th International Workshop on Science Gateways, Publisher: CEUR Workshop Proceedings, ISSN: 1613-0073
+Cohen J, Marcon J, Turner M, et al., 2018, Simplifying high-order mesh generation for computational scientists, 10th International Workshop on Science Gateways, Publisher: CEUR Workshop Proceedings, ISSN: 1613-0073

 Computational modelling is now tightly integrated into many fields of research in science and industry.
 Computational fluid dynamics software, for example, gives engineers the ability to model fluid flow around complex geometries defined in Computer-Aided Design (CAD) packages, without the expense of constructing large wind tunnel experiments.
 However, such modelling requires translation from an initial CAD geometry to a mesh of many small elements that modelling software uses to represent the approximate solution in the numerical method.
 Generating sufficiently high-quality meshes for simulation is a time-consuming, iterative and error-prone process that is often complicated by the need to interact with multiple command-line tools to generate and visualise the mesh data.
 In this paper we describe our approach to overcoming this complexity through the addition of a meshing console to Nekkloud, a science gateway for simplifying access to the functionality of the Nektar++ spectral/hp element framework.
 The meshing console makes use of the NekMesh tool in Nektar++ to help reduce the complexity of the mesh generation process.
 It offers a web-based interface for specifying parameters, undertaking meshing and visualising results.
 The meshing console enables Nekkloud to offer support for a full, end-to-end simulation pipeline from initial CAD geometry to simulation results.